 An Occupational Therapist (OT) is skilled in assessing how cognitive impairments may be impacting on your everyday life and suggesting ways of reducing this impact.

 Occupational Therapist is a protected title, and anyone using this must be on the register held by the Health Professions Council.
-You can check whether your OT is registered using the search facility on the Health Professions Council's website.
+You can check whether your OT is registered using the search facility on the Health and care Professions Council's website.